ngrok/ngrok-python/README.md

 ## Disconnection

-To close a tunnel use the [disconnect](https://ngrok.github.io/ngrok-python/module.html) function with the `url` of the tunnel to close.
-If there is an asynchronous runtime running the [disconnect](https://ngrok.github.io/ngrok-python/module.html) function returns a promise that resolves when the call is complete.
+To close a tunnel use the [disconnect](https://ngrok.github.io/ngrok-python/module.html) method with the `url` of the tunnel to close.
+If there is an asynchronous runtime running the [disconnect](https://ngrok.github.io/ngrok-python/module.html) method returns a promise that resolves when the call is complete.

 ```python
 ngrok.disconnect(url)